 Press Brake Tools Types

-Press Brake Tools Types include press brake punches, bottom dies, and tool holders.
-They work by folding your workpiece between a matched bending punch and die, which applies force to bend the material into pre-determined shapes.
-The Press brake punch and dies have a segmented and standard length.
-V-dies are the most common type of die for the bending process.
-The bottom dies for die openings can handle a variety of materials and bend angles. below are the most common types of the press tools we often use in sheet metal working bends.
+Press Brake Tooling is classified into press brake punches and bottom dies.
+They work by folding your workpiece between a matched bending punch and die, to bend the material into pre-determined shapes for final production.
+The standard tooling include Americn and European Types.
+The Press brake punch and dies usually have a segmented and standard length.
+The V-dies are the most common tool punch types for the bending process.
+The bottom dies for die openings can handle a variety of materials and bend angles.

 90 degree dies